Topic, How to create a new level + tips and tricks

 Line size 36 is good to fill gaps with here, and then cover the remaining holes with diagonal lines.

-Don't forget to add checkpoints in levels that are long, or very hard! (this counts aswell for RT)
+Don't forget to add checkpoints in levels that are long, or very hard! (this counts for RT too)

 Speed lines are messy, and are not suggested to fill gaps with.